-2) Developing Breakthrough Objectives
+2) Developing breakthrough goals

-Here, you must ask the question:
+Here, it would be best if you asked the question:

-Answering this question already requires a huge amount of discipline and focus, because even the most resourceful companies cannot do everything.
+Answering this question already requires a huge amount of discipline and focus because even the most resourceful companies cannot do everything.

 Choosing what not to do at this stage is crucial to success.

-The timeframe is also important: three years is enough time to create a major change with reasonable operating assumptions about the future environment.
+The timeframe is also important: three years is enough to create a major change with reasonable operating assumptions about the future environment.

 Hoshin Kanri then asks the following two questions: